 As you continue to try and build your concentration, you experience a certain degree of restlessness.
-It almost feels the more you try to stay away from your thoughts, the stronger they seem to come and get you making you restless.
+It almost feels like the more you try to stay away from your thoughts, the stronger they seem to come at you, making you restless.
 It is normal.
 Once you attain the transcendental meditative state, you no longer try, thereafter, you simply maintain your state.

 The first obstacle is restlessness.
 It may be in the form of anxiety, resentment, excitement, or sensual stimuli.
 It is normal for all beginners, intermediate and advanced meditators; only the adepts are spared, that too by sheer virtue of their practice and experience.

-The difference between an adept and an aspirant is that the former is aware of the restlessness as soon as it arises and promptly uses the mental application to pacify his mind, whereas an aspirant allows such mental restlessness to overpower him destabilizing his otherwise settled mind.
+The difference between an adept and an aspirant is that the former is aware of the restlessness as soon as it arises and promptly uses the right mental application to pacify his mind, whereas an aspirant allows such mental restlessness to overpower him, destabilizing his otherwise settled mind.

 During the practice of concentrative meditation, you must not engage in any cognitive activity of examining right or wrong, good or bad, and so forth.
 Just remember, they are all thoughts and learn to drop them and rise above them for lucid sessions of good meditation.
 Do not be impatient when restlessness emerges.
 The cause is natural, and, the remedy, simple.